-Symptoms and causes of urolithiasis in dogs
+Signs and causes of urolithiasis in dogs

-If your dog is suffering from stones, they might struggle to urinate or find urination painful because the stone is blocking their urinary tract.
+If your dog is suffering from stones, it might struggle to urinate or find urination painful because the stone is blocking their urinary tract.
 Certain dogs are more prone to urolithiasis, such as smaller breeds; they have lower volumes of urine and urinate less frequently, which means the concentration of chemicals is higher.
 It’s also more common in mature and male dogs.

 Treatments for dogs with urolithiasis

-A high moisture diet—such as from wet food—helps to dilute your dog’s urine and prevent a build up of minerals; you should also encourage your dog to drink plenty of water and let them out to urinate frequently.
-Specialized diets can also help change the pH level of your dog’s urine and prevent certain types of stones from forming.
+A high moisture diet—such as from wet food—helps to dilute your dog’s urine and prevent a build-up of minerals; you should also encourage your dog to drink plenty of water and let them out to urinate frequently.
+Specialized diets can also help change the pH level of your dog’s urine and prevent certain types of stone forming.

-Symptoms, causes, and treatments of UTIs in dogs
+Signs, causes, and treatments of UTIs in dogs

 If your dog has a UTI, it will attempt to urinate frequently, often straining to do so and not necessarily being able to.
 Their urine might be cloudy or bloody, and they may dribble urine.
 They might also lick around the urinary opening to try and alleviate any irritation.
 In severe cases, your dog may also have a fever.

-Your vet will conduct a thorough examination to determine the cause of your dog’s UTI.
+Your veterinarian will conduct a thorough examination to determine the cause of your dog’s UTI.
 If it is an infection, they will be treated with antibiotics.
 You should also encourage your dog to drink plenty of water so they are urinating frequently.

-Symptoms, causes, and treatments of bladder issues in your dog
+Signs, causes, and treatments of bladder issues in your dog